What Are Nut Allergies?

 Nix them when you cook, and look for them on food labels:

 - Nut pastes.
-Includes products like marzipan, almond paste, and nougat
+These include products like marzipan, almond paste, and nougat.

 - Nut oils.
-Includes cold-pressed or expressed peanut oil, and others
+These include cold-pressed or expressed peanut oil, along with others.

 - Hydrolyzed plant or vegetable protein.
 These can have peanuts in them.